 You could try out our Sticky Beer and Honey Glaze instead for another option.

-Pour your chosen glaze over the top of the gammon joint, making sure to save some for to add again halfway through roasting.
+Pour your chosen glaze over the top of the gammon joint, making sure to save some to add again halfway through roasting.

 I also highly recommend adding a layer of foil under the gammon joint as the honey is hard to clean off the baking tray!